ShinniUwU/HRT-BDAY-COUNTER/README.md

-# Personal Site Tracker
+# Hana's Personal Tracker

-Welcome to my personal site tracker!
-Here, you'll find some nifty tools to keep track of important dates and events in my life.
-You can access the tracker [here](https://shinniuwu.github.io/HRT-BDAY-COUNTER/).
-Let's dive in and see what's under the hood.
+Welcome to Hana's Personal Tracker!
+This React-based web application provides a fun and interactive way to keep track of important dates, milestones, and events in Hana's life.

 ## Features

+### Bulgaria Time Display
+- Shows the current time and date in Bulgaria.

-### Countdown Timer
+### Birthday Countdown
-This handy timer shows you exactly how long it is until my birthday.
-Simple and straightforward.
+- Displays a countdown to Hana's next birthday, showing days, hours, minutes, and seconds.

-### HRT Tracker
+### HRT Progress Tracker
-For those curious, I've included a tracker to log the days I've been on Hormone Replacement Therapy (HRT).
-It's a personal journey, and I like to keep tabs on my progress.
+- Tracks and displays the duration Hana has been on Hormone Replacement Therapy (HRT).

 ### Dating Anniversary Tracker
-Want to know how long it's been since I started dating my significant other?
-Look no further.
-It's a sweet little reminder of the time we've spent together.
+- Keeps track of the number of days since Hana started dating.

+### Interactive GIF Display
+- Features a clickable GIF that changes on each click.
+- After 5 clicks, it briefly displays a grid of all available GIFs.

-### Random GIFs
+### Sound Effect
-For a touch of fun, I've added a feature that displays random GIFs.
-Click on the GIF to reveal a surprise animation!
+- Plays a "honk" sound when the GIF is clicked.

+## Technologies Used

+- React
+- Next.js
+- TypeScript
+- Luxon (for date and time manipulation)
+- Framer Motion (for animations)
+- Tailwind CSS (for styling)

 ## How It Works

-### Countdown Logic
-The countdown timer ticks away, updating every second until my birthday arrives.
-Once the big day is here, a special message pops up to mark the occasion.

-### HRT & Dating Anniversary Calculation
-These trackers simply count the number of days since specific dates.
-It's a straightforward way to keep track of milestones.

-### Random GIFs
-Clicking on the GIF triggers a playful animation where more GIFs slide onto the screen.
-It's just a bit of whimsy to liven up the page!
+1. The app initializes with the current time and calculates various durations.
+2. It updates the countdown, HRT progress, and dating anniversary information every second.
+3. The GIF display allows for user interaction, changing the displayed GIF on each click.
+4. After 5 clicks, it shows a brief animation displaying all available GIFs.

+## Setup and Running

+1. Clone the repository
+2. Install dependencies: `yarn install`
+3. Run the development server: `yarn run dev`
+4. Open [http://localhost:3000](http://localhost:3000) in your browser

+## Customization

+You can easily customize this tracker by modifying the following in the `BirthdayCountdown` component:

+- `eventDate`: Set your birthday
+- `hrtStartDate`: Set the date you started HRT
+- `datingStartDate`: Set the date you started dating
+- `presetGifs`: Add or modify the list of GIFs

-## Technologies Used
+## Contributing

-- HTML
-- CSS
-- JavaScript
-- Luxon.js for date and time manipulation
-- AOS.js for scroll animations
+Feel free to fork this project and make your own versions or improvements.
+Pull requests are welcome!

-## Credits
+## License
-- GIFs sourced from various online platforms
-- Luxon.js for date and time manipulation
-- AOS.js for scroll animations

-There you have it!
-Thanks for stopping by and checking out my personal site tracker.
-If you have any questions or suggestions, feel free to reach out.
+This project is open source and available under the [MIT License](LICENSE).